 - Double-click on a placeholder cloud folder to browse into it.
 See how it expands into a normal folder and shows you the contents inside (more placeholder cloud files).

 - Double-click to download-and-open a placeholder cloud file.
 See how a placeholder cloud file is downloaded on demand into a normal file when you try to access it.

 - Right-click on the file and select "Sync" if you want to download it without opening it.
 You can also right-click on folders to Sync their contents if you want to have a lot of files downloaded for offline use later.

 - You can also try other operations such as renaming files and folders, updating files, etc. until you are satisfied with how sync works.

 - (Premium) Unsync: right-click on a normal (downloaded, not placeholder) file or normal folder to try the Unsync option.
-Unsync takes a file that you've already downloaded and reverts it back to a placeholder so you can reclaim local disk space if you're no longer actively working on that file.
+When you're finished working with a file, you can Unsync the file to revert it back to a placeholder file and reclaim your local disk space.
 An Unsync Video is available to watch for an overview of how Unsync works.

 - Share files and folders with weblinks: conveniently send files with anyone, even outsiders that aren't in your Procore account.
 You can add an optional password and expiration date.

 - Share storage with Spaces: share any folder on any storage with outsiders or people on your team more collaboratively.
 Anyone you invite can sign up for odrive from the invite email if they aren't already users.
 Once they accept your invitation, they will see your Space just like any other linked storage accounts they have in their odrive folder.
 If they download and install the desktop client, they can get sync access to your Space as well.

 - Multicloud access. link any other storage you use (e.g. Autodesk, SharePoint, and more) to get unified access to all your storage under one login.